MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-create-workflows.md

     >  You can only change the indent of a step that does not have a subsequent step.

 12. Repeat steps 7 through 11 to add more workflow steps, either before or after the step that you've created.
-13. Select the **Enabled** check box to specify that the workflow will start as soon as the event on the first step of type **Entry Point** occurs.
+13. Turn on the **Enabled** toggle to specify that the workflow will start as soon as the event on the first step of type **Entry Point** occurs.
 For more information, see [Use Workflows](across-use-workflows.md).

 > [!NOTE]
 > Do not enable a workflow until you are sure that the workflow is completed and that the involved workflow steps can start.